 Neymar, who sat out two matches after being sent off against Lille last month, has triggered a one-game suspension linked to his punishment for that previous offence.

-The league's disciplinary committee met and it has been confirmed Neymar will not be available for the showpiece against Monaco at the Stade de France.
+The league's disciplinary committee met and it has been confirmed Neymar will not be available for the showpiece against Monaco at Stade de France.

-Reacting to the news on his personal Instagram page, Neymar posted: "I would like to understand the reasoning of the guy who takes care of bookings in France!
+Reacting to the news on his Instagram page, Neymar posted: "I would like to understand the reasoning of the guy who takes care of bookings in France!